AlfredoSystems/Alfredo-NoU2/docs/source/robot_programming_tutorial.rst

 Then, go to **Tools** > **Board** > **Boards Manager**.
 Search for "ESP32" and install the package "esp32 by Espressif Systems".

 5. **Install AlfredoConnect.** We've already prepared AlfredoConnect-Receive, the library we'll use on the robot to get input from the computer.
 Now we need to get AlfredoConnect-Desktop, the Windows application that lets us talk to the robot.
-Download and install its latest release `here <AlfredoConnect>`_.
+Download and install its latest release `here`__.

 Basics
 ------